talnetd/urlstrn/README.md

 5. process and find the url
 6. if the url is found redirect the user

+### Concept
+* main is entry and attach requests to accessive handlers
+* handlers* control and manage data and also validate before passing to datastore
+* datastore* collect and analys the data and then store in the backend
+* datastore* can query the necessary data for handlers so that it can give it out to the user (platform)

 ( That's all for now to make it work )